Phoenix Park: History

-The park originally included the demesne of Kilmainham Priory south of the River Liffey.
+The park originally included the Kilmainham lands south of the Liffey.
 When the building of the Royal Hospital at Kilmainham commenced in 1680 for the use of veterans of the Royal Irish Army, the park was reduced to its present size, all of which is now north of the river.
 It was opened to the people of Dublin by the Earl of Chesterfield in 1745.